scpwiki/wikijump/ftml/docs/Blocks.md

 Of note that while `[[module]]` is its own block, it requires specifying a module name, and this behaves similarly to other blocks in that their attributes are determined by the module name.

+See [Modules](Modules.md) for information on each module currently implemented.

 ## Blocks

 Here is a table showing the options each block has with regards to its construction: